racket/racket/racket/src/cs/README.txt

    installed in the "../ChezScheme/boot/pb" directory as described by "../ChezScheme/BUILDING".

-   Supplying `--enable-scheme=...` is also an option if you alerady have the same version of Chez Scheme built on the current platform.
-   Another build will be created, anyway, but more quickly than without Chez Scheme.
+   Supplying `--enable-scheme=...` is also an option if you already have Chez Scheme built on the current platform; it does not need to match the Chez Scheme version as used in the Racket being built; a "reboot" bootstrapping path is able to reconstruct boot files even across versions.
+Another build will be created anyway, but more quickly than without Chez Scheme.

  * Racket is needed to generate the files in the "schemified" directory from the sources in sibling directories like "../io".
 The